Chris Getz

-Christopher Ryan Getz (born August 30, 1983) is an American former professional baseball second baseman who played in Major League Baseball for the Chicago White Sox, Kansas City Royals and Toronto Blue Jays.
-Getz currently serves as the assistant general manager/player development for the Chicago White Sox.
+Christopher Ryan Getz (born August 30, 1983) is an American professional baseball executive and former player.
+A second baseman, Getz played in Major League Baseball for the Chicago White Sox, Kansas City Royals and Toronto Blue Jays from 2008 to 2014.
+Getz currently serves as the vice president and general manager for the White Sox.

 Early life

 Getz was born in the Detroit suburb of Southfield, Michigan, and was raised in Grosse Pointe, Michigan by Art and Betsy Getz.
 He attended Grosse Pointe South High School ('South'), where he was a three-time All-Michigan selection in baseball and holds the South career records for batting average (.465), doubles, stolen bases, walks, and saves.
 Getz was a member of South's State Championship baseball team during his junior year.
 He shared the title of "Michigan's Mr. Baseball" in 2002 and also lettered in football and golf.
 Getz was drafted in the sixth round (180th overall) of the 2002 MLB draft by the Chicago White Sox, but opted to play baseball at Wake Forest University where his father had attended college.

 Getz transferred to the University of Michigan to play baseball after just one season.
 He holds the single season Big Ten records for at bats, hits, and was an All Big Ten Selection in 2004 and 2005.
 Getz also was a player in the Cape Cod Baseball League (CCBL), a premier collegiate summer baseball league for major league prospects.
 In 2003 and 2004, Getz played for the CCBL's Chatham A's, now known as the Chatham Anglers, and was named a league all-star in 2004.